ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 - If a vote starts off open but two voting members then request that it be secret, then the voting restarts with secret ballots.

-The IAB chair will then determine whether to use the Normal or Expedited process.

 ## Normal Process